My Dog is Aggressive Towards Visitors Help me Stop Him

 Redirect your dog’s attention

-Whenever your dog starts nipping and biting on visitor’s feet, you should come up with a way to redirect his attention.
+Whenever your dog starts nipping and biting on the visitor’s feet, you should come up with a way to redirect his attention.
 You can use a treat or his favorite toy in order to distract him before he can bite on your visitor’s feet.
 When you proceed to open the door for your visitor, carry his favorite toy.
 Toys are a better choice as compared to treats as they may lead to you overfeeding your dog.

 When your dog seems anxious and eager to meet the guest at the door, throw his toy to distract his attention.
 He will most probably concentrate and the toys as you go on with your business.
-However, this will only work when you incorporate with other forms of training.
+However, this will only work when you incorporate other forms of training.

 It is important for us to understand the concept of dog training.
 The truth is, a dog that bites on visitor’s feet might turn out to be dangerous later in the future.
 Biting starts with puppies when they are exploring and trying to learn about the world.
 They start mouthing items, and even your fingers or feet.
 At first, it is quite normal and harmless until he gets used to it.
 At this time, your dog will mouth literally anything and anyone.
 When your puppy grows up, his jaw is strong and his teeth sharp which means it can now hurt when he nips at you.